Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### Azure CLI not installed

-The `Azure CLI Credential` failed to execute as Azure CLI command line tool isn't installed.
+The `AzureCliCredential` failed to execute as the Azure CLI command line tool isn't installed.
 To use Azure CLI credential, the Azure CLI needs to be installed, follow the instructions [here](https://aka.ms/azure-cli) to install it for your platform and then try running the credential again.

 #### Azure account not logged in